 - Complete one subject at a time before moving to the next.

-- Attempt full-length mock tests in the actual three-hour-thirty-minute window.
+- Attempt full-length mock tests in the actual 3.5-hour window.

 - Maintain a separate notebook for tricky questions and clinical pearls.